Have you ever wondered how producers create your favorite tracks?

 SIMPLE!
 It ALL boils down to mastering the art of layering sounds properly!

-This article will dive a bit deeper into the MOST crucial process of music production.
+This article will dive a bit deeper into the MOST crucial music production process.

 Tips You Need to Know When You Layer Music